-EnviroAfrica (Pty) Ltd was appointed by the Kamiesberg Municipality as the independent Environmental Assessment Practitioner (EAP) to draft the EMP.
+EnviroAfrica (Pty) Ltd was appointed by Mr Len Fourie of Macroplan as the independent Environmental Assessment Practitioner (EAP) to draft the EMP.
 In terms of the special conditions of the contract (specifications) the EMP must include the following:

 - Details of the EAP (Refer to Page ii of this document) - Purpose of the EMP (Refer Par.
 1.2) - Legal requirements (Refer Par.
 4 & 6.1) - Management of possible impacts (Refer Par.
-5-7)

-- Institutional arrangements (Refer Par.
+5-7) - Institutional arrangements (Refer Par.
 7.1) - EMP operational & implementation procedures (Refer Par 5-9) - Conclusion (Refer Par.
+6)

-6) - Annexures (Refer to Appendices)
+• Annexures (Refer to Appendices)